Clifton High School (New Jersey): Robotics

 The Clifton High School "Mechanical Mustangs", team 3314 are a robotics team in the FIRST Robotics Competition, FIRST Mid Atlantic District.
 The team won their first competition at the Bridgewater-Raritan FIRST Robotics District Competition 2013 and their second competition at the Buckeye Regional.

 Marine Corps Junior ROTC

-The school is one of five in the state to participate in the Marine Corps Junior Reserve Officers' Training Corps (JROTC) program.New Jersey, Marine Corps Junior ROTC Training and Education Command.
-Accessed March 7, 2018.
+The school is one of five in the state to participate in the Marine Corps Junior Reserve Officers' Training Corps (JROTC) program.